 The nature of your old relationship

 Reflect on the nature of your relationship.
-If there was emotional abuse or physical abuse of any kind, seek professional help to deal with the break-up.
+If there was emotional abuse or physical abuse of any kind, seek professional help to deal with the break-up and move on.
 Resist the urge to contact your ex-girlfriend or ex-boyfriend.
 If they're contacting you, continue to ignore them.

 Don't let a moment of weakness pull you right back into a toxic relationship.

 If the relationship had issues that you now feel could be resolved through open and honest communication, it might not be a bad idea to take the first step and get in contact with your ex.

 The source of your feelings

 Try to understand your motivation for wanting your ex back.
 Are you being objective or are you simply caught up in regret and loneliness?

 If you were dumped, you could be experiencing frustration attraction - a condition coined by biological anthropologist and love guru Helen Fisher.
 Frustration attraction is an intense, obsessive desire to be with a former partner.

 You might be replaying all the good parts of the relationship in your mind, further fueling the desperation to get back together with your ex.
 You might even be tempted to contact their friends and family members.